NordicSemiconductor/pc-nrfconnect-launcher/README.md

         ),
     };

-When reloading (Ctrl+R) the application, it should now print "Hello World!" in the main view and "Loaded plugin: pc-nrfconnect-helloworld" should be shown in the log viewer.
+When reloading (Ctrl+R) the application, it should now print "Hello World!" in the main view and "Loaded app: pc-nrfconnect-helloworld" should be shown in the log viewer.

-The plugin implements a `decorateMainView` function, which tells nRF Connect that the plugin wants to decorate/override the core `MainView` component.
+The app implements a `decorateMainView` function, which tells nRF Connect that the app wants to decorate/override the core `MainView` component.
 We are using the [Higher-Order Component (HOC)](https://facebook.github.io/react/docs/higher-order-components.html) pattern here.
 The `decorateMainView` function receives the core `MainView` component as a parameter.
 In addition, the function receives a reference to the `React` library so that it can create new elements.

 In the body of `decorateMainView` we return a [functional React component](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components).
 A React class could also have been returned here.
 This receives the props that were originally passed to `MainView` by nRF Connect, and renders the `MainView` component with "Hello World!" as a child.

 ### Beyond Hello World

-We are working on a proof-of-concept plugin that will demonstrate a real-world use case.
+We are working on a proof-of-concept app that will demonstrate a real-world use case.
 Also, in many cases it will make sense to pull in tools like Webpack and Babel in order to use JSX syntax, plus tools for linting and unit testing.
 We are considering adding a skeleton/boilerplate for this.

 # Related projects
 nRF Connect builds on top of other sub components that live in their own GitHub repositories: